ezakhar/help/en/basics/categories.md

 You can change the categories created by you.
 You cannot change coach categories, club categories and system categories.

 To change a category you need to click on it and make changes in the appeared window.

 ### Delete category {#deleteCategory}

 You can delete categories created by you until they are used in activities.
 You cannot delete coach categories, club categories and system categories, but you can hide them.

 To delete a category you need to open its edit window and click on the "Delete" button.

-### Изменение порядка категорий {#changeOrder}
+### Change order of categories {#changeOrder}

-Категории можно отсортировать в удобном для вас порядке. Порядок категорий изменяется перетаскиванием.
+Categories can be sorted in a convenient order.
+To change the categories order you just need to drag and drop the required category.

 ![Change order of categories](http://content.staminity.com/assets/images/_new/methodology/categories-drag.gif)

-### Управление видимостью категорий {#changeVisibility}
+### Manage visibility of categories {#changeVisibility}

-Для каждой категории можно установить признак актуальности. Категории, отмеченные как "не актуальные", не будут отображаться при создании тренировок.
+For each category, you can set the attribute of its relevance.
+Categories marked as "irrelevant" won't be displayed when creating activities.

-Например, скрыть можно одну или несколько системных категорий, если вы их не используете.
+For example, you can hide one or several system categories you don't use.

 ---

-## Описание системных категорий тренировок {#systemcategories}
+## Description of the system categories {#systemcategories}

-В Staminity используются следующие системные категории тренировок.
+The following system categories are used in Staminity.

 * [Recovery](#recovery)
 * [Aerobic endurance](#aerobicendurance)